PlayAGS Stock Priced For An Unlikely Bankruptcy

 Alternatives and Long-Term Risks

 To put it simply, I believe $4+ is a much more likely outcome than $0.
 And I'd rather own AGS than larger operators which themselves could, and most likely will, rally if cyclical fears prove somewhat overblown.
 Balance sheet leverage is much higher for the operators, particularly those like Penn, Caesars, and Eldorado Resorts (ERI) that have gone the REIT route.
-The rewards in theory could be higher — ERI, for instance, would rise 700% to its 52-week high — but the risks are more significant as well.
+The rewards, in theory, could be higher - ERI, for instance, would rise 700% to its 52-week high - but the risks are more significant as well.

-Among suppliers, I'm still long IGT, but to be honest that's due more to not being nimble than any real conviction, and that company has significant exposure to what could be a collapsing Italian economy.
+Among suppliers, I'm still long IGT, but to be honest, that's due more to not being nimble than any real conviction, and that company has significant exposure to what could be a collapsing Italian economy.
 Valuation and price action aside, SciGames has done basically nothing in the years since it rolled up Bally Technologies and Shuffle Master to drive any sort of investor confidence.
-That's a ~7x leveraged business which couldn't grow profits in the boom times and now faces an uncertain period.
+That's a ~7x leveraged business that couldn't grow profits in the boom times and now faces an uncertain period.

-AGS has had its own struggles, but it's grown market share at an impressive clips for years now, and new products like the Orion Starwall and new markets suggest it can drive growth when and if the industry returns to normal.
+AGS has had its own struggles, but it's grown market share at an impressive clip for years now, and new products like the Orion Starwall and new markets suggest it can drive growth when and if the industry returns to normal.

 That's not to say that nothing can go wrong.
 It can.
 And I do see one potential long-term risk which is difficult to quantify.
 One of the odder aspects of the casino business in the U.S. is that so little has changed in the last twenty years.
 Technology has transformed American life.
 Save for larger cabinets and bigger signage, casino floors look much the same as they did at the turn of the century.